ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 4\.
 Use deprecated `X-Location-Id` header.

-For custom or built-in controllers (for example, REST) still using `X-Location-Id`, `XLocationIdResponseSubscriber` handles translating this header to tags.
+For custom or built-in controllers (for example, REST) that still use `X-Location-Id`, `XLocationIdResponseSubscriber` handles translating this header to tags.
 It supports singular and comma-separated location ID value(s):

 ```php